Cardinal George Pell leaves prison after High Court quashes abuse convictions | The New Daily

 Tweet from @10NewsFirstMelb

-There was widespread reaction after the High Court quashed his convictions on Tuesday morning, from the key witness in the trial, from friends and supporters and from Australia’s Catholic bishops.
+There was widespread reaction after the High Court’s ruling: From the key witness in the Cardinal’s trials, from his friends and supporters and from Australia’s Catholic bishops.

-The father of the choirboy who died in 2014 is in shock at the court’s decision and his lawyer Lisa Flynn said in a statement he was heartbroken for the surviving boy.
+The father of the choirboy who died in 2014, one of two boys Cardinal Pell was charged with abusing, said he was shocked at the High Court’s decision.
+His lawyer Lisa Flynn said in a statement the father was also heartbroken for the surviving boy.

 “Our client says this man, who the jury believed, is an upstanding citizen who had nothing to gain from speaking out other than to protect other children from the pain and suffering he has to live with on a daily basis,” Ms Flynn said.